For Students Ages 14 to 22nd Birthday:

 For Students Moving to Less Restrictive Environments:

-When your student is ready to transition back home and/or to a less restrictive education setting, we are excited and pleased that your student has made such great progress.
-However, this step is only taken with your involvement and careful planning.
+When your student is ready to transition back home and/or to a less restrictive education setting, we are always excited and pleased that your student has made the progress necessary to transition back home and/or to a less restrictive education setting.
+Of course, this step is only taken with your involvement and careful planning.